Trains77/bwrap-mc-java/README.md

 MORE_VERBOSE - Does nothing, defaults to false

 VPN_CONNECT_ONLY - Can be either "true", "force-disabled", or "false", Defines if Minecraft should be forced to use a vpn connection, force-disabled tries to force the sandbox to *not* use the vpn, defaults to false

+BIND_HOME_MINECRAFT_FOLDER_ITEMS - If the following folders in ~/.minecraft should be bound into the sandbox: screenshots, saves, shaderpacks, optionsof.txt, and read-only resourcepacks, useful if you want to share these folders between instances